thepoison606/talktome/README.md

 Trigger a user’s talk buttons over HTTP for example to use control panels such as Elgato Stream Deck (via Bitfocus Companion).

+> Note: Simultaneous talk into multiple destinations is not supported yet.

 - **URL:** `https://<IP-ADDRESS>:<PORT>/users/<USER_ID>/talk`
 - **Method:** `POST`
 - **Headers:** `Content-Type: application/json`